 No cars.
 Few hills.
 And mile after blissful mile of paved, smooth trail that just begs for a long-distance workout.

 Today, the smooth, paved trail follows a nearly level grade, thanks to the railway’s deep-cut channels, towering train trestles and shallow tunnels.
-Hills on the Silver Comet Trail are gradual, and the trail runs nearly straight, following a beeline direction with gentle curves.
+Hills on the trail are gradual, and the trail runs nearly straight, following a beeline direction with gentle curves.
 Limited street crossings make for a great, distraction-free, long-distance run or cycle on the trail.
 And the sights are scenic, ranging from heavily-wooded forest to grassy farmland to suburban neighborhoods.

 The trail’s first twenty miles are one of our favorite cycling trips in metro Atlanta: it’s a great, go-as-far-as-you-want, level ride.
 But with plentiful trailheads and unlimited turnaround points, it’s easy to customize a run or ride to any distance, short or epic.